rcarrata/rcarrata.github.io/_posts/2022-02-23-sign-images-1.md

 myawesomeapp   0/1     ContainerCreating   0          2s
 ```

-## 10. Testing Kyverno Cluster Policy to ensure that ONLY our signed images can be deploy in K8s/OCP
+## 10. Testing Kyverno Cluster Policy to ensure that ONLY our signed images can be deployed in K8s/OCP

 The policy rule check fails if the signature is not found in the OCI registry, or if the image was not signed using the specified key.
-And because of the validationFailureAction is set to enforce, Kyverno will not allow to deploy the image to the k8s/ocp clusters.
+And because the validationFailureAction is set to enforce, Kyverno will not allow deploying the image to the k8s/ocp clusters.

 Let's see that in action!

-* First of all, let's push the same image but with different tag and without signing them with our keypair and cosign tool:
+* First of all, let's push the same image but with a different tag and without signing it with our keypair and cosign tool:

 ```sh
 podman pull registry.access.redhat.com/ubi8/ubi-minimal:8.4-212